yelangya3826850/Projects-in-the-Data-Science-field/Getting-and-CleaningData/README.md

   *  Source the run_analysis.R file
   *  Then you only need to Type :   run_analysis()     at your R console and press enter  and wait for a minute your will see the result
   *  You will also get a Activities.txt file under document "Getting-and-CleaningData"

+### Or:
+  you can just download the whole document Getting-and-CleaningData(with the UCI Machine Learning document in it), and set your R current working path to the document "Getting-and-CleaningData" and run the program run_analysis() like what I put above

 notes